-Students will become acquainted with the process and conventions of business and technical communication.
-Emphasis will be placed on creating, designing, and formatting business documents and conveying technical information in a manner that is easy to read and understand.
+This course will teach students the processes and conventions of business and technical communication.
+In this course there will be an emphasis on creating, designing, and formatting business documents.
+Students will also learn how to convey technical information in a manner that is easy to read and understand.